-Iran Denies Deal to Send Enriched Uranium Abroad
+Iran Denies Agreement to Send Enriched Uranium Abroad

 Summary

-• Iran denied reports of a deal to send enriched uranium abroad and said the current draft of the talks includes no such provision.
+- Iran denied reports of an agreement to send enriched uranium abroad and said the current draft deal does not include such a provision.

-• Markets are watching how progress in US-Iran nuclear talks and the possibility of sanctions relief could affect the global oil market and the Middle East situation.
+- Markets are watching whether progress in US-Iran nuclear talks and the possibility of sanctions relief will affect the global oil market and the broader situation in the Middle East.

 Forecast Trend Report by Period

-Iran denied reports that it had agreed to send enriched uranium overseas, highlighting continued differences over a key issue in nuclear negotiations.
+Iran denied reports that it had agreed to send enriched uranium abroad, highlighting continued differences over a key issue in the nuclear talks.

-The current draft of the talks does not include any provision to ship or transfer enriched uranium abroad, the source said.
+The source said the current draft agreement does not include any provision to export or transfer enriched uranium abroad.

 The source also denied reports that Iran had agreed to transfer its stockpile of enriched uranium.

-The US and Iran have recently been engaged in talks over Tehran's nuclear program, sanctions relief and the Strait of Hormuz, according to the report.
+The US and Iran have recently been holding talks over Tehran's nuclear program, sanctions relief and the Strait of Hormuz.

-A halt to uranium enrichment and the handling of highly enriched uranium remain central sticking points in the negotiations.
+A halt to uranium enrichment and the handling of highly enriched uranium remain core sticking points in the negotiations.

-Markets are focused on whether progress in US-Iran nuclear talks and the possibility of sanctions relief will affect global oil markets and the broader situation in the Middle East.
+Markets are watching whether progress in US-Iran nuclear talks and the possibility of sanctions relief will affect global oil markets and the broader situation in the Middle East.

 JH Kim